 - Will they host an open house?

 - If yes to an open house, what are their practices on security, catering, advertising?

 Once you’ve each done this, sit down, compare notes, and select an agent that you’re both comfortable with for selling your property before the divorce.

-If you’ve got a rusty car on blocks in the front yard and underwear drip-drying in the bathroom, an open house probably won’t attract sellers eager to meet your listing price.
+If you’ve got a rusty car on blocks in the front yard and underwear drip-drying in the bathroom, the property probably won’t be selling too quickly before the divorce.
 But beyond cleaning and organizing, many quick cosmetic fixes can be done to improve curb appeal and first impressions.

 Schedule another meeting time with your current spouse to come up with: